 We rely on outside manufacturers for our drug substance and other active ingredients for Surfaxin and to produce material that meets appropriate standards for use in clinical studies for our products.
+We have validated only a single clinical manufacturing facility for our drug substance.
 We will also rely on outside manufacturers for production of our products after marketing approval.
 We may also enter into arrangements with other manufacturers for the manufacture of materials for use in clinical testing and after marketing approval.